Shinkhal/CRM/README.md

 ## 📄 License

-This project is part of Xeno's SDE Internship Assignment 2025.
-Built for academic/assessment purposes only.
+This is an open-source CRM project built for learning and demonstration purposes.